Our Leadership Team

 Chief Executive Officer, President

 Barbara Joers became Gillette’s chief executive officer in October, 2013.
-Before joining Gillette, she held several leadership positions in health care and worked in pediatric hospitals for more than a decade.
-Most recently, she served as vice president at Children’s Hospital of Wisconsin.
-Joers also held previous leadership roles at Vanderbilt University Medical Center and was chief operating officer at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
-She received her bachelor’s degree in hospital administration from Marymount University in Arlington, Virginia and her master’s degree in health services management and policy from George Washington University in Washington, D.C.
+She received a bachelor’s degree in hospital administration from Marymount University in Arlington, Virginia and a master’s degree in health services management and policy from George Washington University in Washington, D.C.

 Steven Koop, M.D.

 Steven Koop, M.D., has been Gillette’s medical director since 2001.
-Before becoming a member of Gillette’s medical staff in 1985, Koop was a privately practicing pediatric orthopedic surgeon.
-Koop received his bachelor of arts degree in 1975 from St. John’s University in Collegeville, Minn., and his medical degree in 1979 from the University of Minnesota Medical School.
+Koop received a Bachelor of Arts degree from St. John’s University in Collegeville, Minn., and his medical degree from the University of Minnesota Medical School.

 Vice President of Patient Services

 Karen Brill has been Gillette’s vice president of patient services since 2009.
-She previously managed Gillette’s Pediatric Intensive Care Unit and Orthopedics/Surgical Unit.
-Before joining Gillette, Brill was an assistant nurse manager at Cedars-Sinai Medical Center in Los Angeles.
-Brill received her baccalaureate of nursing degree in 1987 from the University of Manitoba, and her master of healthcare administration degree in 2007 from Bellevue University in Nebraska.
+Brill received a Baccalaureate of Nursing degree from the University of Manitoba and a Master of Healthcare Administration degree from Bellevue University in Nebraska.

 Vice President of Finance, Chief Financial Officer

 James Haddican has been Gillette’s chief financial officer since 1999.
-Previously, he served as director of financial planning for Regions Hospital and director of finance for the Wilder Foundation.
-Haddican received his bachelor of science degree in accounting in 1982 from the University of Northern Colorado and his master of business administration degree in 1996 from the University of Southern Colorado.
+Haddican received a Bachelor of Science degree in accounting from the University of Northern Colorado and his Master of Business Administration degree from the University of Southern Colorado.

 Kathryn Wardrop has been Gillette's vice president of strategic planning since 1988.
-Prior to joining Gillette, Wardrop held positions with Control Data Corporation in Minneapolis and GCA Corporation in Boston.
-Wardrop received her bachelor of science degree in physics in 1974 and a master of arts degree in communication in 1976, both from the University of Minnesota.
+Wardrop received a Bachelor of Science degree in physics and a Master of Arts degree in communication, both from the University of Minnesota.

 Because all children deserve a lifetime of amazing health care.Why Gillette »